carsonmw3/wavelet-compression/README.md

 ## Usage
 There are three main modes that `./wavelet-compression` can be run from:
 - Compression mode with `-c`: Compresses data into a specified directory
-- Decompression mode (no flag): Decompresses data compressed with `./wavelet-compression` from a specified directory
+- Decompression mode with `-d`: Decompresses data compressed with `./wavelet-compression` from a specified directory
 - Estimate mode with `-estimate`: runs a short test with a limited amount of data to give an estimate of the following compression metrics:
   - (1) Root Mean Squared Error (RMSE) of original data vs. decompressed data, i.e. on average, the difference of any given data value across the dataset from its corresponding original after compression/decompression,
   - (2) Adjusted loss metric (RMSE divided by data range),